-If you decide to take your A Level Economics online, you can receive the A Level qualification you need without having to step foot in a classroom.
+If you decide to take your A-level Economics online course, you can receive the A-level qualification you need without having to step foot in a classroom.

 Going back into college isn’t a thought everyone relishes, especially if you are an adult learner.
 With distance learning, you can study in the comfort and privacy of your own home, away from the anxieties and distractions of a classroom.

 Online courses remove the need for term times and timetables.
 You can enrol at any point in the year and study wherever you want, at a time of day that suits your lifestyle.
 The only deadline you need to remember is your exams in May/June.